ttcassid/ttcassid.github.io/_pages/about.md

 ---
 ###  Recent news
-- May 2023: Presenting at British Society for Immunology meeting

-- May 2023: Presenting at closing meeting for the Quantitative T-cell Immunology and Immunotherapy Network
+- August 2023: Visiting the Theoretical Biology and Biophysics group at Los Alamos National Laboratory